This page is from APP, the official source of professional practice for policing.

 The College of Policing has developed specialist training for police officers and staff responsible for managing sexual and violent offenders.

-- the national MOSOVO course delivered by force/regional trainers (this includes training in the active risk management system (ARMS).
-Grandfather rights exist for those staff trained in MOSOVO pre-2014 but they must complete ARMS training and be occupationally competent
+- The national MOSOVO course delivered by force or regional trainers (this includes training in the theories of Sexual and Violent Offending (TSVO) and the ARMS).
+Grandfather rights exist for those staff trained in MOSOVO pre-2014, but they must complete ARMS training and be occupationally competent.

 Welfare and safety